d4l3k/WebSync/README.md

 sudo ./run.sh bash
 ```

-Normal Production
+Manual Production
 ----

 The production environment is currently setup for use with https://websyn.ca but should be fairly straight forward to setup with anything else.

-In production, WebSync loads static asset files.
-These need to be compiled by running:
+In production, WebSync loads static asset files and documentation.
+These need to be compiled by running the following.
+Warning: This may take a long time.
 ```
 rake assets:precompile
 ```